 Ksyn = Dsyn[H+]m/[HQ]m[S]n, where Dsyn = D – Do,

-Ksyn being the mixed equilibrium constant when n = 1; 2.
+Ksyn being the mixed equilibrium constant when n = 1 or 2.

 A synergism occurs due to the replacement of coordinated water by S molecules.
 At lower concentration, one water molecule is replaced by S while at higher concentration, both water molecules are replaced by S. In a strong acid medium the anation takes place, giving mixed ligand species [LnQ2XB], where X is a nitrate or perchlorate group [175,176].

-The synergistic enhancement factor for the mixture of HL and monodentate organophosphorus ligand is nearly 2, e.g. for La3+ with HQPh and triisobutylphosphine sulfide it is calculated to be 1.82 [176].
+The synergistic enhancement factor for the mixture of HQ and monodentate organophosphorus ligand is nearly 2, e.g. for La3+ with HQPh and triisobutylphosphine sulfide it is calculated to be 1.82 [176].
 The use of neutral tripodal ligands on the triphenylphosphine oxide platform with anchored carbamoyl side arms gives a strong enhancement of synergistic effect up to 107[177].

-The process of liquid-liquid extraction behaviour of Ln3+ by HQ in liquid paraffin with cersin has been developed.
+The process of liquid-liquid extraction of Ln3+ by HQ in liquid paraffin with cersin has been developed.
 The results showed that increasing temperature is favorable to extraction of heavy rare earth ions with HQPh and to synergistic extraction with (QPh)- and Phen [176].

 OLED emitting layers